 The Investment Strategies unit is also top secret and not available to the CFP® alumni.
 It also hasn’t published any outstanding work by students and has not been peer reviewed by the CFP® profession as a whole.

 Finally the CFP® certification unit is about building a Statement of Advice and delivering the advice to clients.
-However it doesn’t analyse the cost to provide the advice or back test previous advice to check if it complies with FOFA best interest duty.
+However it doesn’t analyse the cost to provide the advice or back test previous advice to check if it complies with FOFA best interest duty or the FASE Code of Ethics.

 It’s now time the FPA cancels the Professional Partners* program as it is no longer required under the FASEA Code of Ethics*.